NoraCodes/rfortune/README.md

 or the JSON API.

 ## License
-This app is licensed under the Unlicense.
-Use it for whatever you want; if it breaks something it's not my fault.
+This software is subject to the terms of the GNU Affero General Public License v3.0.